pilotmoon/PopClip-Extensions/README.md

 ### Plist Troubleshooting

-If PopClip reports "Error: Missing "Extension Identifier" field, that usually means that the `Config.plist` has malformed XML, or the XML is not a valid plist.
+If PopClip reports `Error: Missing "Extension Identifier" field`, that usually means that the `Config.plist` has malformed XML, or the XML is not a valid plist.
 (I know, the error message is misleading.
 Sorry!)

 Common reasons for malformed XML are: